hoangduytran/blender-manual/manual/sculpt_paint/sculpting/introduction/brush.rst

     :doc:`Scrape </sculpt_paint/sculpting/tools/scrape>` brush.

 The brush is also used for other :doc:`tools </sculpt_paint/sculpting/tools/index>` in the toolbar to better display how that tool works.
-For example, the :doc:`Box Trim </sculpt_paint/sculpting/tools/box_trim>`
-and :doc:`Lasso Trim </sculpt_paint/sculpting/tools/lasso_trim>` tools are able to use the current brush radius for how deep geometry is trimmed or added.
+For example, the :ref:`Box Trim <tool-box-trim>` and :ref:`Lasso Trim <tool-lasso-trim>` tools are able to use the current brush radius for how deep geometry is trimmed or added.